punkave/albedo/README.md

 All options are required except for `removeOlderThan`.

 `removeOlderThan` will allow Albedo to remove any reports matching the same name that are older than the specified number of days.
-By default, it will not remove any reports if this value isn't specified.
+By default, it will not remove any reports if this value is not specified.

 The callback will return a report object if successful, which contains the following information: